-Following World War II, Thompson began focusing on aerospace and defence contracts, especially during the ramp up to the Vietnam War and Cold War.
+Following World War II, Thompson began focusing on aerospace and defense contracts, especially during the ramp-up to the Vietnam War and Cold War.
 40

 On January 10, 1941, 46 Tapco (Thompson Aircraft Products Company) was founded as a subsidiary of Thompson Products and was housed along Ashland Road.
 45 The company’s production peaked during World War II when it made valves, booster pumps, and high-altitude fuel systems for the military.
 46

 Thompson Products announced an agreement on September 20 to partially relocate to Euclid.
-43 The company reorganised its Cleveland-area operations into five divisions based on product lines.
-Four of the five units, Light Metals (aluminium foundry operations), Piston Ring, Parts and Accessories and Valve and Jet Propulsion, were moved to Euclid, with only the Special Products Division, automotive replacement parts, and other forged-metal products remaining along Ashland Road.
+43 The company reorganized its Cleveland-area operations into five divisions based on product lines.
+Four of the five units, Light Metals (aluminum foundry operations), Piston Ring, Parts and Accessories, and Valve and Jet Propulsion, were moved to Euclid, with only the Special Products Division, automotive replacement parts, and other forged-metal products remaining along Ashland Road.